aiven/aiven-docs/docs/products/kafka/kafka-connect/concepts/jdbc-source-modes.md

 :::tip
-The incremental column name is passed via the `incrementing.column.name` and the timestamp column(s) is passed via the `timestamp.column.name parameter`.
+The incremental column name is passed via the `incrementing.column.name` and timestamp columns are passed via the `timestamp.column.name parameter`.
 :::

 See the [Aiven JDBC source connector GitHub